 - Training and education of CSOs about the science and treatment of addiction

-- Training and education of CSOs about the problem of enabling behaviors.
+- Training and education of CSOs about enabling behaviors.
 Enabling is defined as “…actions that typically involve removing or diminishing the naturally occurring negative consequences resulting from substance use.”

 - Training and education of CSOs about the opposite of enabling: positive reinforcement of sober and/or non-substance using activities.

 - Training and education about positive, supportive, non-confrontational communication strategies CSOs can use when communicating with the loved one in question.

 Those are the broad strokes.
 Change the environment, involve and educate family (i.e. CSOs), provide positive behavioral reinforcement, and teach productive communications strategies.
 These elements place almost equal emphasis on the people and environment that surround the individual with the alcohol or substance use disorder as they do on the individual with the disorder.
 We highlight those elements because they’re the ones that differ most from traditional approaches.
 Please understand, though.
 The CRAFT approach does not attempt to shift or transfer accountability and personal responsibility from the user to the family and community.
 The primary work of recovery does and always will rest on the shoulders of the individual in recovery.
 The CRAFT model does not change this one iota.
 Rather, it seeks to place that individual in a place more conducive to recovery and sobriety.
 Which – evidence clearly indicates – increases their chances of long-term health and well-being.

 Below is an overview of evidence-based CRA/CRAFT procedures adapted from a manual for therapists written by psychologists Robert Myers, Hendrik G. Rozen, and Jane Ellen Smith.
 The first four components focus on what happens during treatment.